marioroman/ubersuggest/README.md

 A CLI tool that uses LangChain, OpenAI, and Tavily to research companies and fetch their logos and recent news articles.

+# Assumptions, Know Issues and Improvements.
+1. No unit tests are provided
+2. Only one agent was proposed for this approach to keep it simple.
+A more sofisticated approach could be developed using Langgraph with Multiple agents with releflection.
+3. This project was developed using a "vibe coding" approach with Cursor
+4. Time frame was reduced to 4 to 5 hours as indicated in the email.

 ## Architecture

 ### AI Components